Günter Gasper founds GASPER GmbH.

 A new ERP system is introduced, setting the technical course for the future.
 Internal and external processes are digitalised and further optimised.
 Digital interfaces are created for a wide range of customer requirements in data exchange as well as in e-commerce.

-The move to the new building in Porz-Lind is planned for 2023.
-This will be built on the site of the building destroyed by the fire.
+In June 2023, the time had finally come and the move to the new building in Cologne-Lind could be completed.
+This was built on the site of the building destroyed by the fire.